In the previous lesson, you learned how to customize the common WordPress paths.

 Also, it’s important to be able to ban an IP address or a range of IPs known to be harmful or spammers.
 You can add a range (e.g. 192.168.0.* or 192.168.*.*) to cover a subclass of IPs.

-If you have purchased the Hide My WP Ghost version of Hide My WordPress Plugin, you can select Google reCaptcha to protect the login process.
+If you have purchased the Hide My WP Ghost version of Hide My WordPress Plugin, you can select Google reCaptcha V2 or Google reCaptcha V3 and to protect the login process using Google security.

-To setup Google reCaptcha, you need to follow the link https://www.google.com/recaptcha/admin#list and create a V2 reCaptcha.
-Add a unique Label, select the V2 Checkbox, and add your domain to the Domains list.
+To setup Google reCaptcha, you need to follow the link https://www.google.com/recaptcha/admin#list and create a V2 or V3 reCaptcha.
+Add a unique Label, select the V2 or V3 Checkbox, and add your domain to the Domains list.

 Once you register the new reCaptcha domain you will be redirected to a new page where you have access to the Site Key and the Secret Key.